juansjimenez/ARTravel-API/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://mit-license.org/)

-API for [ARTravel](https://github.com/juansjimenez/ARTravel) app (can be found in this profile) made with Flask and MongoDB, hosted on Heroku.
+API for [ARTravel](https://github.com/juansjimenez/ARTravel) app.
+Made with Flask and MongoDB, hosted on Heroku.
 The database is hosted on a MongoDB Atlas Cluster.

 ## Getting Started